 - Head protection: The familiar hard hat is designed to protect the wearer against injury to the head.
-Different types and classes of hard hats provide protection against impact and penetration from above or laterally, as well as providing different levels of protection against electrical contact.
+Different types and classes of hard hats provide protection against impact and penetration from above or laterally, as well as provide different levels of protection against electrical contact.

-- Eye protection:Protective eyewear can range from safety glasses to goggles to masks and face shields.
-Any work that involves hammering, drilling, cutting or other operations that can cause particles to fly requires eye protection.
-Safety glasses, preferably with side shields, provide impact protection against flying objects, while well-fitting safety googles give protection against dust and debris in the air.
+- Eye protection:Protective eyewear can include a range of things including safety glasses, goggles, masks, and face shields.
+Any work that involves hammering, drilling, cutting, or other operations that can cause particles to fly requires eye protection.
+Safety glasses, preferably with side shields, provide impact protection against flying objects, while well-fitting safety googles provide protection against dust and debris in the air.

-- Hearing protection: Exposure over time to loud noise can cause noise-induced hearing loss (NIHL).
-This is why workers exposed to noise in the workplace must wear hearing protection at all times.
+- Hearing protection: Exposure over time to loud noises can cause noise-induced hearing loss (NIHL).That’s why workers exposed to noise in the workplace must wear hearing protection at all times.
 Choices include ear plugs, generally made of soft foam that fits snugly in the ear canal; semi-insert plugs, or ear bands, with reusable plugs fitted to a rigid headband to hold them in place; and ear muffs, which fit completely over each ear.

 - Hand protection: Protective gloves come in many different types designed to deal with many different hazards.Chemical protective gloves are available to provide protection against exposure to many different chemicals.
-There are also protective gloves designed to protect against abrasion, cuts and punctures.
-Others can protect against extreme heat and cold as well as electrical hazards.
+There are also protective gloves designed to protect against abrasions, cuts, and punctures.
+Others can protect against extreme heat and cold, as well as electrical hazards.

-- Breathing protection: There are many types of breathing protection available, ranging from simple dust masks designed to filter out airborne particulates, to chemical canister respirators and even supplied air breathing apparatus used where oxygen levels are low or toxic gases are present.
+- Breathing protection: There are many types of breathing protection available, ranging from simple dust masks designed to filter out airborne particulates, to chemical canister respirators and even supplied air breathing apparatuses used where oxygen levels are low or toxic gases are present.

 - Foot protection:Safety footwear comes in various types designed to protect against a range of workplace hazards.
 Impact and crush resistance – the familiar “steel toe” or hard cap – can be one of the key requirements, along with puncture resistance for the sole and sides of the footwear.
-Other safety features may include protection against electrical contact, slip resistance, ankle protection and, for certain types of specialized foot protection, even cut resistance.
+Other safety features may include protection against electrical contact, slip resistance, ankle protection, and cut resistance, for certain types of specialized foot protection.
 Shopping for safety shoes?
 Here are some tips on finding a great fit for your feet and your safety needs.